DePauw Public Safety

 Students always have the option to call our office for a Safe Escort.
 Students may contact the department by utilizing one of the 42 emergency/convenience phones located throughout campus, by dialing (765) 658-5555, or stopping by the office located in the lower level of 101 E. Seminary St. A Police Officer or Security Officer will meet and escort you from one location on campus to another.
 The escort may be either on foot or in a police vehicle.

 The University Facilities Management staff maintains University buildings and grounds with a concern for safety and security.
 Inspection of campus facilities and lighting systems are routinely conducted in an effort to identify and reconcile problems and hazards.
-Public Safety personnel assist with problem identification while making regular security checks of academic and administrative buildings, including campus residence halls.
+DePauw Police and Office of Public Safety assist with problem identification while making regular security checks of academic and administrative buildings, including campus residence halls.

 Facilities Management personnel are also responsible for locking and unlocking most of the academic and administration facilities on campus at designated times.
 With the exception of residence halls, most university facilities are open to the public when classes are in session.
 During the times that the university is officially closed, buildings are locked and only faculty, staff and authorized students with proper identification are admitted.
 Residence halls are locked 24 hours each day.

 DePauw Police Officers patrol the perimeters and common areas with special emphasis during evening and nighttime hours.
 Housing and Residence Life, Information Services and DePauw Police Department maintain electronic access/key control procedures.
 Access for non-residents is on an as needed basis.
 The DePauw Police Department is committed to working closely with Campus Living and Community Development staff in addressing safety and security issues within the residence halls.